glest/archived-data/README.md

 # archived-data

-artwork and sound removed from the ZG repo should be stored here
+Artwork and sound removed from the data repo should be stored here